mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

          3. **Low** - Bare minimum to call an image
    3. A screenshot should always be included for the feature that is highlighted

-## **Style Guidelines**
+## Style Guidelines

 1. Highlight past successes: Cross link to promote traffic
 2. Links tell a story: Links should indicate the content they lead to without clicking, avoid "read this blog post" and instead "learn more about the incident response alpha program"
 3. Actionable (e.g. downloading the latest mobile app release, including links)
-4. Clear, concise and consistent throughout
+4. Clear, concise, and consistent throughout

 ## Screenshot Guidelines